-The Consolidated Statement of Changes in Equity for the group's transfer to reserves is set out in Note 37 to the consolidated financial statements for the FTC's changes in equity.
+The group's transfers to reserves is set out in Note 37 to the consolidated financial statements.

 Plant and Equipment

 Details of the movements in plant and equipment during the year are set out in Note 15 to the consolidated financial statements.